jotasprout/pukcab/spu/LearningToLoveWebP.md

 Oh, did I forget to mention *animation*?
 WebP also supports animation with smaller file size and higher quality than a **GIF**.

-## What WebP Can't Do
+### What WebP Can't Do

-WebP isn't yet welcome at image sharing sites like imgur **(CHECK THIS)** or Instagram **(CHECK THAT TOO)** or Flickr **(AND THAT)**.
+WebP isn't yet welcome at image sharing sites like imgur or Flickr.
+While Facebook let me upload a WebP image, Instagram would not.

 Having said that, Google created WebP so Google Photos, YouTube, and Gmail all play well with WebP.

 ## Implementations

-### Creating/Converting images to and from WebP
+### Converting images to and from WebP

 - The [official Google page for WebP](https://developers.google.com/speed/webp) includes links to tools and libraries (Windows, MacOS, Linux) for encoding, decoding, viewing, and animating the WebP format.
 - As of version 23.2, Photoshop natively supports opening, creating, editing, and saving WebP but doesn't provide support for previewing when saving or for animation.
-One thing that makes this great news is you can batch convert oodles of images from the originals instead of using a tool or service that only converts from already compressed/degraded JPGs.
+One thing that made this great news is you can batch convert oodles of images from the originals instead of using a tool or service that only converts from already compressed/degraded JPGs.
 - If you're like me and don't want to upgrade to the latest version of Photoshop for whatever reason, you can use Google's WebPShop plug-in and use it with an older version of Photoshop *or the current version of Photoshop* because the plug-in fills in the gaps still remaining in Photoshop.
 Find instructions for installing and using the plug in at:
   - [Adobe](https://helpx.adobe.com/photoshop/kb/support-webp-image-format.html)
   - [Google](https://developers.google.com/speed/webp/docs/webpshop)
 - A growing number of other apps such as Picasa, ImageMagick, Blender, and GIMP all welcome WebP.

-## Using WebP in Your Website and Browser Compatibility
+### Using WebP in Your Website and Browser Compatibility

 You can use the ```<img>``` tag like you would for JPG or PNG but for browser compatibility reasons alone, you should take advantage of the ```<picture>``` tag and ```srcset``` attribute instead.
 Experienced devs will already be used to using the following method for responsive images and websites.

+The ```<picture>``` tag allows you to list alternate sources for an image.

 ```html
 <picture>